Ultimate light-shining-through-a-wall experiments to establish QCD axions as the dominant form of dark matter: Introduction

-An axion discovery would be a monumental achievement and mark the first milestone in an experimental campaign aimed at determining axion properties, establishing them as the dominant form of DM, and illuminating their connection to the strong CP problem.
+An axion discovery would be a monumental achievement and mark the first milestone in an experimental campaign focused on determining axion properties, establishing them as the dominant form of DM, and illuminating their connection to the strong~$CP$ problem.
 Incidentally, a discovery in a haloscope~\cite{Sikivie:1983ip} leaves a parameter degeneracy between the axion-photon coupling \gagg and their fraction \afrac of the local DM density \rholoc.\footnote{When encountering an axion minicluster, it may be possible to break this degeneracy with a haloscope experiment alone~\cite{2307.11871}.} In fact, a single experiment is rarely capable of self-consistently determining multiple axion parameters.
-A possible exception are helioscope searches~\cite{Sikivie:1983ip} for axions with masses $\ma \sim \SI{10}{\meV}$~\cite{1811.09278,1811.09290}.
-However, helioscope data alone will likely yield sizable parameter uncertainties, hindering our ability to infer details of the underlying model, such as evidence for its connection to QCD.
+Possible exceptions are helioscope searches~\cite{Sikivie:1983ip} for axions with masses $\ma \sim \SI{10}{\meV}$~\cite{1811.09278,1811.09290}.
+However, helioscope data alone will likely yield sizable parameter uncertainties, limiting our ability to infer details of the underlying model, such as evidence for its connection to QCD.

-Despite these challenges, a mass determination would significantly aid the development of customized follow-up experiments and justify funding for more ambitious designs.
-We explore the potential for such follow-up experiments, starting from the information available from a haloscope discovery, which facilitate the construction of a light-shining-through-a-wall (LSW) experiment~\cite{Anselm:1985obz,VanBibber:1987rq} that is guaranteed to provide a complementary probe of the newly discovered particle.\footnote{It is presently difficult search for non-DM QCD axion models via couplings other than \gagg in laboratory-based searches, with the ARIADNE experiment~\cite{1403.1290} as a potential exception in case of an extra source of CP violation~\cite[e.g.][]{2010.03889}.}
+Given these challenges, a mass determination would significantly aid the development of customized follow-up experiments and justify funding for more ambitious designs.
+We thus explore the potential for such follow-up experiments, starting from the information available from a haloscope discovery, which facilitate the construction of a light-shining-through-a-wall (LSW) experiment~\cite{Anselm:1985obz,VanBibber:1987rq} that is guaranteed to provide a complementary probe of the newly discovered particle.\footnote{It is presently difficult search for non-DM QCD axion models via couplings other than \gagg in laboratory-based searches, with the ARIADNE experiment~\cite{1403.1290} as a potential exception in case of an extra source of $CP$ violation~\cite[e.g.][]{2010.03889}.}

 The rationale behind our approach is twofold.
 First, the haloscope measures the product $\gagg^2\afrac\rholoc$.
 By using the maximum allowed value,\footnote{The probability of accidentally passing through a local overdensity, such as an axion minicluster, can be reduced by measuring for a sufficiently long time.} i.e.\ $\afrac = 1$, we can determine a minimal value for \gagg, which sets a target to guarantee a successful LSW measurement.
 Second, an accurate \ma measurement allows us to arrange a specific magnetic field configuration, providing optimal sensitivity at that mass.
 This is important because standard LSW experiments cannot achieve the sensitivity required to reach the QCD axion band with currently available technology.
 Modified LSW setups can overcome this limitation, although typically only for a limited mass range, underscoring the importance of knowing \ma.